Contents hide

 Summary: Both constructions can be used with wish to express desires or regrets, but they have different nuances:

-Past Participle construction with the verb to have:
+Past participle construction with the verb to have:

 After the verb to have, the objective with the past participle construction is often used.
-This construction is commonly referred to as the causative have or active causative.
+This construction is commonly referred to as the causative, or active causative.
 It is used to describe a situation where someone arranges for something to be done for them or someone else.
 In this construction, the subject has someone else perform an action on their behalf.

 Structure: subject + have + object (noun/pronoun) + past participle